 If they were to place two apples in one column I might say “Do you see any pictures doubling up in this column?”.
 Or even more subtle “Hm I think there is a double somewhere”.
 The more they work on the puzzles, the faster they seem to be at finding the problems.

 Often you don’t even need to say anything.
-If they make a mistake they will reach a point where they cannot find another pieces.
+If they make a mistake they will reach a point where they cannot find another piece.
 Then they can go back and solve the problem.